Karanveer Khullar

 Karanveer Khullar is an Indian actor who mainly work in Hindi and Punjabi film industry.
-He is best known for his movies like Nirmal Anand ki Puppy, Rocky Mental and Tigers.
+He is best known for his movies like Rocky Mental, Dakuaan Da Munda 2 and Tigers.

-Early life
+Early life and personal life

 Khullar was born and brought in Chandigarh.
 He completed his MBA in HR. after his graduation, he joined Alankar Theatre Group.
 He was the finalist in a national-level manhunt contest (2009).
+He is married to Roshni Gordon.

 Career

 In 2017, Khullar made his debut in Punjabi film industry as negative lead in film Rocky Mental starring Parmish Verma, Tannu Kaur Gill.

 He debuted in Hindi film industry with the film Tigers starring Emraan Hashmi.

 In 2021, he played as lead in the film Nirmal Anand Ki Puppy.
 He also acted in the film Kala Shehar and Please Kill Me as a lead with Jagjeet Sandhu.